Audibene-GMBH/aws-assume-role/README.md

 # aws-assume-role
-Dockerized utility for getting assuming an aws role
+Dockerized utility for assuming an aws role